8 Ways To Keep Your Indoor Cat Happy and Healthy

 Dr. de Wet echoes these sentiments, saying there’s a general belief that cats need to have outside time for enrichment.
 However, she points out, we can make an extraordinary effort to bring the outdoors in, like with cat-safe indoor plants, for example.

-Although some evidence suggests that outdoor cats are less prone to behavioral issues and chronic diseases, Dr. de Wet says behavioral issues can often be addressed with adequate enrichment and making sure there are enough appropriate resources (litter boxes, food and water bowls, etc) for multi-cat households.
+Although some evidence suggests that outdoor cats are less prone to behavioral issues and chronic diseases, Dr. de Wet says behavioral issues can often be addressed with adequate enrichment.
+If you live in a multi-cat household, making sure there are enough appropriate resources (like litter boxes, food, and water bowls) is also important.

 She adds that the issue of chronic disease in indoor cats likely results from both obesity—another factor we can control—and the fact that indoor cats live much longer (and thus have more time to develop a chronic disease) because they’re safer.